 While it’s still too early to pack your kids’ sunblock and swimsuits for a day outdoors, it’s not too early to start planning ahead for summer day camp.

-Staten Island parents who choose to enroll their children in camp during the summer hiatus from school say they have no regrets and highly recommend summer camp as a means of curing summer boredom, keeping their kids healthy, active, and occupied — and unplugged from their world of technology.
+Staten Island parents who choose to enroll their children in camp during the summer hiatus from school say they have no regrets and highly recommend summer camp as a means of curing summer boredom, keepin g their kids healthy, active, and occupied — and unplugged from their world of technology.
+Our friends who are currently living abroad also have the same concerns.
+They have already found a day camp.
+Kids vacation care Melbourne provides a fun, engaging and dynamic program.

 Working moms, like Christine LoPorto of New Springville, with kids who thrive on learning new experiences in a fun, diverse, and educational setting, said the decision to send them to camp was a no-brainer.
 She and her husband, Anthony, enrolled son, Anthony, 11, and daughter, Christie, 9, in Staten Island Academy summer camp when they each turned four years old.